robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 “It is.”

 Charlie had gone very still.
-Not because Lauren frightened him: Lauren didn’t do intimidation.
-It was because she represented the outside world walking into Wardrobe without asking permission.
-Mara didn’t let that become drama.
+The discussion the day before had been about testing the *Returning To Work Woman* model.

+And then, as if on cue, his mum appeared.

-“We’re building a block,” she said.
+“We’re building a block,” Mara continued, with a quick glance at Charlie.
 “Returning-to-work.
 Real labour.
 Real distribution.
 Different tolerances.”

-Lauren nodded once, as if Mara had simply named something she’d carried for years.

-“You want a baseline.”

-“Yes.”

-Lauren glanced at Charlie, and the glance was both maternal and professional — *I see you*, and also: *I will behave properly.* She turned to Mara.
+Lauren nodded.

+“You've already tested other body types?”

+“Yes.
+So, far, we've done 'Nymph'.
+Charlie has been closest in build to that body type."

+Lauren's eyes narrowed.

+“Charlie?“ She frowned, staring at him.

+“Yes.
+Charlie understands physics.
+He quickly identified stress points and—far more importantly—found the truth.“ Mara pursed her lips.
+“I don't need a moving mannequin: I need someone who can read a garment and tell me how to answer its questions.”

+Lauren nodded.
+She sent Charlie a quick smile of maternal pride then turned to Mara.

+"So, that is what you want: the whole truth.
+With solutions?"

+"Time will tell if the solutions hold," Mara replied.
+"But yes, truth first.
+You taught Charlie, correct?"

+Lauren's eyes widened briefly and her breath caught.

+Finally, she nodded.
+"I suppose I did."

+Mara's look was direct.
+"I don't *suppose* you did.
+You *did*!
+Full-stop."

+Lauren rubbed her eyebrow.

+"Yes.
+That's true.
+I did.
+Charlie understands fabric—"

+"Thanks to you," Mara cut in.
+"His skill is crucial here.
+I'm certain your own skills will become so."

+Lauren's mouth twitched.
+She looked around the room.

-“Please tell me your conditions.”
+“Please tell me about—work conditions.”

 Mara answered like a policy.

-“Scheduled.
-Factual.
-No commentary.
-No unscheduled access.
+“All observations must be factual, no commentary.
+Everything is documented."
+She pointed at the stays prototype.
+"Testing is scheduled.
+There is no unscheduled access to the workroom. *Ever*.
 If you’re in the room, you’re in the work.”

-Lauren’s face didn’t change, but something in her shoulders loosened — the relief of hearing competence speak in complete sentences.
+Lauren’s face didn’t change, but something in her shoulders loosened—relieved.

+“Good,” she said.
+“You protect.“

+“I do.
+I'm here to give women a safe place to build their future."

-“Fine,” she said.
-“I’m not here to watch.
-I’m here to build something that doesn’t punish women.”
+Lauren's lips moved slightly sideways.
+"And I’m here to build something that doesn’t punish women.”

-That was the first time Charlie looked up properly.
-He looked at Lauren as if he’d never heard anyone say that out loud.
-Mara lifted her chin toward the ledger.
+Charlie finally looked up properly.
+He regarded his mum as if he’d never heard her make that strong a statement, before.

+Mara gave a curt nod and lifted her chin toward the ledger.

 “Charlie,” she said.
 “New page.
 Same headings.
 Add body type.”

+Charlie’s pen hovered as his throat moved.
+He wrote more slowly.

+"You know the drill," Mara continued then, handing him the stays.
+"Two testers are better than one.
+Slow lacing.
+Increments."

+His frame curled as his wide eyes flicked back and forth between Mara and his mum.

-Charlie’s pen hovered.
-His throat moved.
-He looked at Mara like he was asking permission to direct a grown woman.
+He wasn't about to only direct a grown woman, but his mum.
 Mara didn’t even glance at him.

-“It’s allowed.”

-Charlie swallowed.
-Then he looked at Lauren.
+“Carry on.”

+Charlie swallowed again and cleared his throat.

 “Movement,” he said.
 “If you’re willing.
 Same list.”